What kind of malware is CrimsonRAT?

 Once opened, these files ask victims to enable macro commands, however, by doing so, they grant documents permission to execute commands that download and run CrimsonRAT.
 The CrimsonRAT installer is usually called "securetyscan.exe".

 This is an attempt to give the impression of legitimacy and trick users to install (once the installer is executed, the User Account Control pop-up appears requesting permission to continue).

 The process (in Windows Task Manager) of the CrimsonRAT sample we studied was called "dtiardhues (32 bit)", however, the name of this process might differ - cyber criminals typically use strings of random characters, or names of legitimate system processes, as a disguise.
 These remote access tools might also be distributed using other trojans (chain infections), fake software update tools, and software cracks.

 How to avoid installation of malware?

-As mentioned above, cyber criminals spread trojans (such as CrimsonRAT) using MS Office documents with macros.
-Here's an example of such malicious docs:
+As mentioned above, cyber criminals proliferate trojans (such as CrimsonRAT) using MS Office documents with macros.
+Here is an example of a malicious document:

 - What is CrimsonRAT?

 - STEP 1.
 Manual removal of CrimsonRAT malware.

 - STEP 2.
 Check if your computer is clean.